ethernal-serenade/tvdi-package/README.md

 # TVDI Package R

 ### Description
-- Sử dụng ảnh MODIS tính chỉ số TVDI
+- Use MODIS image to calculate TVDI index
-- Thực hiện được nhiều ảnh Raster cùng lúc
+- Make multiple Raster images at the same time
-- Có thể sử dụng để tính toán các file ảnh lớn
+- Can be used to calculate large image files
-- Giao diện UI tính toán xuất ảnh TVDI, xuất ảnh lọc Golay Savitzky
+- UI interface calculates TVDI image export, exports Golay Savitzky filter images
-- Các function trong TVDI package
+- The functions in the TVDI package
     - Golay_Raster
     - Golay_GUI
     - Mean_Raster